Services

 Provider Details

 The provider fields are optional for services (unlike numbers, where a provider is typically required).
-Use these if the service relies on a third-party provider.
+Use them if the service relies on a third-party provider.
+Provider Reference, Provider Service Type, and Provider Sub-account link the service record to the provider’s own records.

 Default Fixed Fee Tariff